costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

         "description": "INV201705150001",
         "total_amount": 900,
         "date": "2017-05-15",
-        "status": "issued"
+        "status": "draft"
     }
 }
 ```

-You can do partial update, like changing billing status without modifying amount&hellip;
+You can execute partial updates, such as changing the billing status without modifying the amount&hellip;

 ```
 {